 ICT now permeates every aspect of our lives and, although students entering Wapping High School may well be digital natives, it is essential to ensure that these students understand how to apply ICT skills purposefully, safely and responsibly, both for learning and for their future lives.

 Wapping High School a flagship, future-proof ICT-enabled school, whose remit extends out into the wider community.
 This is being achieved by developing a clear strategy for each of the following key ICT elements:

-• Teaching and learning materials
+- Teaching and learning materials

-• Use of data and information
+- Use of data and information

-• Communication and information
+- Communication and information

 ICT is an essential part of all areas of the curriculum and is used as a tool to provide more active, creative, rich, safe and inclusive learning experiences.

 All students use an innovative web-based virtual learning environment as a key part of their continuous learning experience.
 A secure, monitored social network will enable students and teachers to keep each other informed about progress, initiatives, ideas, projects, teams and events.

-Use of Data and Information
+Use of data and information

 Use of electronic information systems are streamlining teaching processes, such as record keeping and reporting, including the use of the Learning Gateway for access to student data away from school.
 Best use is made of email and the Internet to improve communication methods and share information between schools and with parents.

 Students and parents will be able to access resources, learning paths and assessments at any time of the day or week.
 This access extends beyond both school hours and school walls.
 Data about progress and achievement is made available to students, teachers and parents to support learning and ensure that students know where they are and what to do next all the time.